Arema F.C.: Liga 1 era

-The change in the composition of the players was quite extreme, Arema welcomed the 2020 Liga 1season with the entry of the former coach of Borneo F.C., Mario Gómez.
-However, the competition was finally stopped due to the COVID-19 pandemic since the third matchday, and Arema was in the 12th position in the standings with three points, with one win and two defeats.
+The change in the composition of the players was quite extreme and Arema welcomed the 2020 Liga 1 season with the entry of the former coach of Borneo F.C., Mario Gómez.
+However, the competition was stopped due to the COVID-19 pandemic, and Arema was at 12th place.

-Under Eduardo Almeida, Arema experienced the longest unbeaten run in the 2021–22 season for 23 matches.
-Started in Matchday 4 and was ended in the 27th matchday when they lost in the Super East Java Derby against bitter rivals Persebaya Surabaya with the final score of 1–0 at Kapten I Wayan Dipta Stadium.
-Despite of this achievement, at the end of the season, Arema placed 4th in the Liga 1 standings for the 2021–22 season.
+Under Eduardo Almeida, Arema experienced the longest unbeaten run in the 2021–22 season, 23 matches.
+It started at matchday 4 and ended at matchday 27, when they lost in the Super East Java Derby against bitter rivals Persebaya Surabaya with the final score of 1–0 at Kapten I Wayan Dipta Stadium.
+Despite this achievement, Arema ended 4th in the Liga 1 standings for the 2021–22 season.

-On 23 August 2022, Arema ceased their sponsorship deal with Bola88.fun, a sports betting website, and removed the sponsor logo from their training kit after police started investigating clubs featuring sponsorship from alleged gambling sites.
+On 23 August 2022, Arema ceased their sponsorship deal with Bola88.fun, a sports betting website, after national investigation of clubs featuring sponsorship from alleged gambling sites.
 As a result of Kanjuruhan Stadium disaster on 1 October 2022, which killed 135 fans, the club was fined Rp.
 250 million, required to hold home matches behind closed doors and away from at least 250 km from their home base, and two Arema officials were banned from the sport by PSSI.
 On 29 October 2022, Gilang Widya, the club's chairman in office at the time, announced his resignation from the job.